 Step 1.1 What do you want to let go off?
 Release

 Personally I use release affirmations sparingly.
-However, if you are just starting out with affirmations or even personal development then you may have a lot you wish to release and let go off and this is a wonderful way of helping you to do that.
-There is another invaluable lesson I learnt that transformed my affirmations especially when it came to the timing.
+However, if you are just starting out with affirmations or even personal development then you may have a lot you wish to release and let go of.
+If so, this is a wonderful way of helping you to achieve that.
+The next step is another invaluable lesson I learnt that transformed my affirmations completely.

 Step 5.
 When to Say your Affirmations – Timing